 Captive Audience Bans

-Employers who wish to discuss politics in the workplace should carefully review applicable state and local laws to ensure that such political discussion does not violate any such captive audience bans.
+Employers who wish to discuss politics in the workplace should carefully review applicable state and local laws to ensure that such discussions do not violate any captive audience bans.

 Political Donations and Candidate Support